Keller Williams Logo

 Keller Williams Realty Logo 1983

 The debut emblem features a refined monogram based on an abbreviation – the first letters of the word combination Keller Williams.
-The monogram is done in a classic style – with multi-structured curled elements that are intricately intertwined.
+The monogram is done in a classic style, with multi-structured, curled elements intricately intertwined.
 In contrast to the vintage monogram, a modern-looking company name is below it.
 It is arranged in two lines, written in bold red capital letters and complemented by short serifs.
-Still below is the word “Realty,” typed in uppercase font with fine lines.
+Still, below is the word “Realty,” typed in a fine-line uppercase font.

 2013 – today